Darksider70-yep/Vindicate/README.md

 ✅ Role-Based Dashboards:

-Issuer: Issue credentials to individuals.
+1.Issuer: Issue credentials to individuals.

-Holder: View and manage your verified skills.
+2.Holder: View and manage your verified skills.

-Verifier: Validate credentials securely.
+3.Verifier: Validate credentials securely.

 ✅ Search & Filter: Quickly find credentials by skill, issuer, or holder.

 How It Works
-Credential Issuance: An authorized issuer adds a verified skill or credential to a user.
+a.Credential Issuance: An authorized issuer adds a verified skill or credential to a user.

-Blockchain Recording: Each credential is stored as an immutable transaction on the blockchain.
+b.Blockchain Recording: Each credential is stored as an immutable transaction on the blockchain.

-Credential Verification: Anyone can verify a credential by checking its blockchain record.
+c.Credential Verification: Anyone can verify a credential by checking its blockchain record.

-Skill Management: Users can manage, display, and share their verified skills.
+d.Skill Management: Users can manage, display, and share their verified skills.

 Tech Stack
-Frontend: React, TypeScript, TailwindCSS, Radix-UI
+->Frontend: React, TypeScript, TailwindCSS, Radix-UI

-Blockchain: Immutable ledger for secure credential verification
+->Blockchain: Immutable ledger for secure credential verification

-UI Components: Lucide icons, custom reusable components (Dialog, Accordion, OTP input, etc.)
+->UI Components: Lucide icons, custom reusable components (Dialog, Accordion, OTP input, etc.)